 Mount & Blade II: Bannerlord multiplayer and co-op

 Multiplayer only came to the first Mount & Blade as part of the Warband standalone expansion.
 When it did arrive, however, it did so with aplomb: battles with 64 online combatants, a variety of game modes including castle sieges, and a Counter-Strike-inspired in-match economy.
-With multiplayer confirmed for Mount & Blade II: Bannerlord, it’s hard to imagine the developer scaling back the immensely popular feature, although until they release more details on this side of the game it’s impossible to say for certain.
+Multiplayer is confirmed for Bannerlord, and the first revealed mode is a 5v5 Captain Mode.
+You’ll enter battle with your own army, although your role will depend on if you control cavalry, infantry, or archers.
+The scale of this is much smaller than previous Mount & Blade multiplayer, but there appears to be plenty of depth to the tactical combat.

 Another aspect of the multiplayer experience that fans have been asking about since the game’s announcement is whether or not Mount & Blade II: Bannerlord will have a co-op campaign.
 TaleWorlds Entertainment haven’t confirmed or denied the inclusion of such a mode, but they did state in an interview with Rock, Paper, Shotgun that they had looked into creating a co-op campaign, and that doing so without dumbing the game down would be technically impossible.